UTMA & UGMA Accounts vs. 529 Plans

 Opening a 529 plan is pretty straightforward, especially if you enlist the help of a financial advisor.
 You can simply choose the right plan for you, regardless of what state you live in or what state your child will go to college.
 You’ll want to find the 529 account type that is right for your child’s situation and that you feel will provide the best opportunity for growth.

 Then after you choose the right account type and plan you want to invest in, you can fill out an application and fund the account.
-Once approved and funded you can choose what investments your account invest in to maximize the potential return.
+Once approved and funded, you can choose your account’s investments to maximize the potential return.

 The Bottom Line

-Overall, a 529 plan and UTMA account aren’t typically used for the same thing.
-A UTMA account is used to transfer large values of money or property to a minor child while a 529 plan is used exclusively for college savings.
-A 529 plan provides the best way for a parent or grandparent to grow their savings in order to pay for the college of a loved one later.
+A 529 plan and a UTMA account aren’t typically used for the same thing.
+A UTMA account transfers large values of money or property to a minor child, while a 529 plan is used exclusively for college savings.
+A 529 plan provides the best way for a parent or grandparent to grow their savings to pay for the college of a loved one later.

 Frequently Asked Questions (FAQs)